 But talk to any graduate and what they remember most are the personal skills they have developed – the knowledge of other countries, the ability to interact with people from different cultures, greater communication skills, adaptability, above all the friends they have made and the new perspective on life that they have gained.

 The best endorsement comes from those have taken part – meet Beka, Tinatin, and Nana to find out what Erasmus meant for them… and also precious tips on how to apply and make the most of the experience.

-Yes, a study period abroad can include a traineeship period as well.
-Erasmus+ supports such traineeships if you are already enrolled in a higher education institution in the Erasmus Programme countries.
+Yes, Erasmus+ supports work placements and internships abroad for Bachelor, Masters and Doctoral students, as well as recent graduates (within one year of your graduation).
 But your traineeship must be relevant to your degree and, wherever possible, be integrated in your study programme, so check the opportunities with your university.
 Work placements can last between two and twelve months, and Erasmus+ grants are available to cover your costs.

 Yes!
 Erasmus+ is not just for students.
 Over the past two years, hundreds of young people and youth workers from Georgia have participated in joint Erasmus+ Youth projects (exchanges, trainings, policy debate, volunteering).

-If you are aged between 18 and 30, another great opportunity to gain experience abroad is by joining the European Solidarity Corps.
+Another great opportunity to gain experience abroad is by volunteering through the European Solidarity Corps.
 This is a unique way to experience different cultures and make new friends, while also helping others and learning new skills.
-Examples of what you could be asked to do include providing support to newly arrived asylum seekers, clearing vegetation from forests to help prevent wildfires or working with disabled people in a community centre.
-Find out how to apply on the European Solidarity Corps portal
+You need to be between 17 and 30 and be willing to spend between two weeks and 12 months abroad.
+Volunteer projects could be in fields as varied as culture, youth, sports, children, cultural heritage, arts, animal welfare or the environment.
+Find out how to apply on the European Solidarity Corps portal.